-What is pseudotumor cerebri (PTC)?
+What is Pseudotumor Cerebri (PTC)?

 The images formed by the retina (the eye’s “film”) are sent to the brain thru the optic nerve.
 As it exits the back of the eye, the optic nerve appears as a distinct yellow-pink circle.
 There are various serious brain conditions, including tumors, strokes, infection, and bleeding that can cause the nerve to swell.

 The brain, encased in the bony skull, is cushioned by the cerebrospinal fluid (CSF).
-Chronic elevated CSF pressure can cause the optic nerve to swell.
+Chronically elevated CSF pressure can cause the optic nerve to swell.
 When this happens for no other identifiable cause, this is called pseudotumor cerebri (PTC) or idiopathic intracranial hypertension.
 Although the underlying cause is unknown, PTC is more common in younger obese women or with certain medications (birth control pills, steroids or tetracycline).
 About 10% of cases are caused by cerebral venous stenosis or thrombosis.

 What are the symptoms of PTC?